jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (4) Nothing in the Sale of Liquor Act Act 1989 shall apply to the sale of liquor pursuant to the authority of this section or of any regulations made under this section.

 ### 96A Minister may prohibit smoking on international air routes
-(1) For the purposes of this section and sections 96B and 96C of this Act,—
+(1) For the purposes of this section and sections 96B and 96C,—
   - **New Zealand international airline** means a New Zealand air transport enterprise that is offering or operating a scheduled international air service or a non-scheduled international flight
   - **to smoke** means to smoke, hold, or otherwise have control over an ignited product, weed, or plant; and and have corresponding meanings.
-(2) The Minister may from time to time, by notice in the Gazette,— (a) designate any one or more international air routes, or class or classes of international air routes, or all international air routes generally, as non-smoking routes; and
+(2) The Minister may from time to time, by notice in the Gazette,— (a) designate any 1 or more international air routes, or class or classes of international air routes, or all international air routes generally, as non-smoking routes; and
-  (b) exempt any specified route or part of a route from any designation imposed by the Minister in accordance with paragraph (a) of this subsection, subject to any conditions that the Minister thinks fit.
+  (b) exempt any specified route or part of a route from any designation imposed by the Minister in accordance with paragraph (a), subject to any conditions that the Minister thinks fit.
-(3) The Minister shall, before giving any notice under subsection (2) of this section, consult with New Zealand international airlines.
+(3) The Minister shall, before giving any notice under subsection (2), consult with New Zealand international airlines.
 (4) A New Zealand international airline that is operating an aircraft carrying passengers on any route designated as a non-smoking route pursuant to this section shall ensure that—
   (a) there are prominent notices displayed in the aircraft indicating that smoking is not permitted; and (b) an announcement is made to passengers on the aircraft at the commencement of each journey on the route advising that smoking is not permitted.